 Removing Negative Items

 Removing negative items from your credit report can also have a huge positive impact on your credit scores.
-While many people still don’t realize that it’s possible to have negative items removed from their credit reports, there are thousands of people disputing such items with the credit bureaus and getting them removed every day.
+Many people still don’t realize that it’s possible to have negative items removed from their credit reports.
+However, there are thousands of people disputing such items with the credit bureaus and getting them removed every day.

 How Long Do Negative Credit Items Stay on Your Report?

 Keep in mind that it is possible to have negative items removed from your credit reports.
 The times below are how long the negative items will stay on your credit report if you are unable to get them removed.

-Charged off accounts or accounts that were sent to collection may be reported for up to 7 years plus 180 days from the date of delinquency.
-Charge offs occur when a creditor decides a debt is not collectible and rather than carry it on their books as an overdue or past due debt, they will eliminate it from their reportable past due accounts.
+Charged off accounts or accounts that were sent to collections may be reported for up to 7 years plus 180 days from the date of delinquency.
+Charge-offs occur when a creditor decides a debt is not collectible and rather than carry it on their books as an overdue or past due debt, they instead eliminate it from their reportable past due accounts.

-By charging-off the debt, the company gets an improvement in their accounts receivable report.
+By charging off the debt, the company gets an improvement in their accounts receivable report.
 That doesn’t mean the debt has disappeared.
-In most cases the debt is sold to a “debt buyer” who pays pennies on the dollar for the face value of the debt.
+In most cases, the debt is sold to a “debt buyer” who pays pennies on the dollar for the face value of the debt.

 Collection accounts may be reported for up to 7 years from the date you first fell behind with the original creditor.
 Collections are complicated.
 Paying them off can actually hurt your credit scores because it resets the date from which it can be reported.

 However, some creditors don’t report the past due payment until a second payment is due.
 They don’t want to upset good customers who simply forgot to send a payment in and made it up the following month.
-However, under credit reporting rules, after a second payment is missed, all past due payments must be reported.
+Under credit reporting rules, after a second payment is missed, all past due payments must be reported.

 Bankruptcies may be reported for no more than 10 years from the date you filed.
 If your case was dismissed, the 10 years starts from the date of dismissal.